List Sync — Salesforce

 - Per-record batching — Bulk operations (data loader, list views, flows) are chunked into batches so a 10,000-row update doesn’t hit Salesforce’s callout or heap limits.

-- Retry with backoff — Transient failures (5xx, timeouts) are retried with exponential backoff.
+- Retry with backoff — Transient failures (5xx, timeouts) are retried up to 3 times with a short escalating delay.
 Permanent failures (4xx) are recorded once and not retried.

 - Dead-letter queue — Every failed delivery lands in a